 Again, deciding on a type of format largely depends on the goals of the takeover campaign and the level of trust a brand and guest have between them.
 Even though any type of format would bring results, a product launch event would get more attention if done in a live setting, and posts by an influencer having a dark and gloomy aesthetic would not look authentic and natural on a feed of a brand that has light and cheerful colors and filters.

-That being said, let’s go a little bit into detail of each of the IG takeover formats to get a clearer picture of each approach.
+That being said, let’s go a little bit into detail about each of the IG takeover formats to get a clearer picture of each approach.

 IG posts are a great format if you don’t want to let your guests have full access to your account.
 They can create the posts, and send it over to you for approval and posting.
 This way, you’re allowed more control.
 However, in terms of your style and aesthetic, this can get tricky sometimes, as the content style may not always blend in nicely with your grid tone.